Fresh, thoughtful journalism and creative works produced by students

 Rose Mitchell

-Rose Mitchell is a first-year student at the University of Sydney.
-She studies Media & Communication/Arts, majoring in English.
-Rose enjoys reading, music and film, and hopes to pursue a career in journalism.
+Rose Mitchell is a second-year student at the University of Sydney.
+She studies Arts, majoring in English and Spanish.
+Rose enjoys reading, classical music and film, and hopes to pursue a career in writing.

 Want fresh, thoughtful journalism in your inbox?
 Subscribe to Salience.